 fever and chills

-Side effects are more common after the first dose for the AZ vaccine, and the second dose for the Pfizer vaccine .
+Side effects are more common after the first dose for the AZ vaccine, and the second dose for the Pfizer and Moderna vaccines .
 Most side effects are mild and temporary, going away within 1-2 days.
 As with any medicine or vaccine, there may be rare and/or unknown side effects.

-Rare side effects include anaphylaxis (life threatening allergic reaction), atypical blood clotting disorder known as TTS with AZ vaccine, myocarditis or pericarditis (inflammation of the heart) with Pfizer vaccine.
+Rare side effects include anaphylaxis (life threatening allergic reaction), atypical blood clotting disorder known as TTS with AZ vaccine, myocarditis or pericarditis (inflammation of the heart) with Pfizer or Moderna vaccines.
 See the links below for more information about possible side effects